mpakathibayanda/mpakathibayanda/README.md

 * JavaScript❤️
 * Html and Css❤️

-I'm a passionate Flutter developer with over 5 years of experience in mobile app development.
-My expertise lies in state management using Provider, Riverpod, BLoC, and GetX, and I have extensive experience integrating Rest Apis, Firebase, Appwrite, Hive, and SQLite as backend solutions.
-With more than 5 published apps under my belt, I am committed to delivering high-quality, efficient, and user-friendly mobile applications.
+I'm a Flutter developer with over 5 years of experience in mobile app development.
+I specialize in state management with tools like Provider, Riverpod, BLoC, and GetX.
+I also have experience integrating Rest APIs, Firebase, Appwrite, Hive, and SQLite.
+I've published more than 5 apps and focus on creating high-quality, user-friendly applications.

 ## Skills